bootstrapworld/curriculum/lessons/Data-Science/ds-intro/langs/en-us/slides.md

 @image{images/notice-and-wonder.png, 200}

-* Open the @link{https://docs.google.com/spreadsheets/d/1VeR2_bhpLvnRUZslmCAcSRKfZWs_5RNVujtZgEl6umA/edit?usp=sharing, Animals Spreadsheet} in a browser tab, or turn to @printable-exercise{pages/animals-dataset.adoc}.
+* Open the @link{https://docs.google.com/spreadsheets/d/1VeR2_bhpLvnRUZslmCAcSRKfZWs_5RNVujtZgEl6umA/edit?usp=sharing, Animals Spreadsheet} in a browser tab, or turn to @dist-link{courses/data-science/back-matter/pages/animals-dataset.adoc, Animals Table}.
 * What do you __Notice__ about this dataset?
 * Turn to @printable-exercise{pages/questions-and-column-descriptions.adoc}.
 * Write down your observations in the first column.